ogait001/academic-profile/_posts/2026-04-29-zero-returned.md

 ---
 layout: post
 description: "A reflection on repetition and infinity, where decimal notation reveals a structure of return, identity, and ascent."
+title: "Zero Returned"
-title: "Zero Returned: What decimal notation suggests about Repetition, Identity, and Infinity"
+subtitle: "What Decimal Notation suggests about Repetition, Identity, and Infinity"
 date: 2026-04-29
 categories: [ontology, philosophy-of-time]
 tags: [lemniscate, gaitan-topology, crossing-point, phenomenology, self-and-identity, time-and-eternity]